 These concerns cannot be addressed until the following key issue is resolved- “How to determine whether an author’s reputation is inflated or genuine?”
 This issue is already being addressed by the scientific community.
 Hall (2014) outlines the danger of the emerging practice of bestowing high value on social media communication to such an extent that these can overshadow the metrics that reflects scientific value of publications like citation indices.
 He also introduced a measure of discrepancy (termed as the ‘Kardashian index’) between a scientist’s social media profile and publication record.
 This index seems to be capable of determining whether a scientist is ‘Kardashian’ (the term he used to indicate inflated reputation persons or LSR-HSMR type) or not.
 That means, whether the scientist is one with an overblown profile or not.
 For measurement of the immunity of platforms, the magnitude of presence of Kardashians or scientists with overblown profiles have to be explored.

 Thus, the effectiveness of altmetric indicators is deeply related to the immunity of altmetric platforms towards the inflated reputations.
 If all or most of the platforms are immune or can be made immune to the inflated reputations, the exhibition of power law can be treated as a very positive phenomenon where ‘rich get richer’ will naturally mean ‘worthy get worthier’.
-However, the above-mentioned key issue seems to remain as an open problem for a while and once it is properly addressed, the revelation about the existence of power law in altmetrics might strengthen the conjecture about altmetrics/altmetric scores as a forerunner of citations.
-This might bring scientometric community much closer to the confirmation of predictive power of altmetrics.
+However, the above-mentioned key issue related to inflated reputation seems to remain as an open problem for a while and once it is properly addressed, the revelation about the existence of power law in altmetrics might strengthen the conjecture about altmetrics/altmetric scores as a forerunner of citations.
+This might bring scientometric community much closer to the confirmation of predictive power of altmetrics, but not without a caveat.
 With the existence of power law, it is clear that major share of altmetric mentions is received by a smaller share of a few works only.
+Though this can be expected in the case of lognormal too, scale-invariance associated with power laws might make it more robust for predictive purposes, especially if there is self-organization in play.
+However, as there are no sufficient indications from existing literature about this, rigorous research is required to confirm this.
+In fact, this can be treated as an open problem which is related to an open problem of general interest- “in what situations the small differences between power laws and log-normal distributions manifest themselves in vastly different qualitative behavior, and in what cases a power law distribution can be suitably approximated by lognormal distribution”, stated by Mitzenmacher, (2004).

-Thus, identification of authors of such works can be viewed as a major step for determination of the representation of Kardashians or LSR-HSMR types, because from that set, with the aid of Kardashian index, we can determine Kardashians.
+Despite these issues, for practical purposes, identification of authors of works that received major share of mentions can be viewed as a major step for determination of the representation of Kardashians or LSR-HSMR types, because from that set, with the aid of Kardashian index, we can determine Kardashians.
 Our work, which revealed the existence of power law in altmetrics can be regarded as a stride towards the first vital step, especially when the extent/level of self-organization in the underlying social media platforms that generates altmetric data cannot be easily determined.

 9. Conclusion